This is a guide specifically for Auxiliares de Conversación

 Oficina – Cualquier oficina

-TRÁMITES CUERPO NACIONAL DE POLICÍA – Select this tab.
+TRÁMITES POLICÍA NACIONAL – Select this tab.

 Do NOT select “TRÁMITES OFICINAS DE EXTRANJERÍA”.

-“POLICIA TOMA DE HUELLA (EXPEDICÓN DE TARJETA)…“
+“POLICIA TOMA DE HUELLA (EXPEDICIÓN DE TARJETA), INICIAL, RENOVACIÓN, DUPLICADO…“

 Step 3 and beyond: The following page has information about requirements for your TIE appointment.
 It also has information about renewals as well.
 Not all of the information is applicable for first time applicants!